 Request a copy of your official transcript by filling out a "Request for Transcript of Student Records" form.
 There is a $6.00 charge per transcript.
 These forms may be obtained from Enrollment Services in Lynnwood Hall, first floor.

 When requesting your transcripts please include your signature, student identification number, the number of transcripts you are ordering, and the university's address where you would like the transcripts sent.
 Or, you may choose to pick up your transcript from Advising and send it to your chosen university along with your admissions application.
 If you pick up your transcripts, you will need present photo identification.
 Please note: Official transcripts must remain sealed in the envelope.
 Once opened, universities will no long accept them as official.

 3. Should I choose a major before transferring?

 Yes!
 When applying to a four-year university, students often have to apply to both the university and to their major.
 Many majors have prerequisite courses and other admissions requirements that you can fulfill within your Associate degree here at Edmonds CC.
 If you are undecided about your major, you may want to visit the Counseling Center in Mountlake Terrace Hall, room 145 or by calling 425.640.1358.

-Once you have decided on a major you should work with an adviser in the Advising Center and plan for prerequisite courses.
-For an appointment with an adviser, call 425.640.1458 or go to the Information Desk on the first floor of Lynnwood Hall.
+Once you have decided on a major you should work with an advisor in the Advising Center and plan for prerequisite courses.
+For an appointment with an advisor, call 425.640.1458 or go to the Information Desk on the first floor of Lynnwood Hall.

 4. What is the difference between the Associate of Arts (AA) and Associate of Science (AS) degree?